lennycolton/vatglasses-data/README.md

 Please ensure that you provide a source for your issues and pull-requests!
 Issues and pull requests without a valid source will be automatically closed.

-By committing changes to this repository, you acknowledge that the copyright ownership of any contributions you make transfers to @lennycolton in its entirety.
+By committing changes to this repository, you acknowledge that the copyright ownership of any contributions you make transfers to Lenny Colton in its entirety.

+All data held in this repository is owned by Lenny Colton and is for exclusive use by the VATGlasses project.
+The data in this repository is not to be used for any other purposes without express, written permission.

 **N.B.** Data committed to this repository is immediately deployed to the VATGlasses site - please expect the project collaborators to be picky and test things thoroughly before we approve them!